-Working with scaffolding can be very dangerous and comes with a high risk of fall accidents in the workplace.
+Working with scaffolding can be very dangerous and comes with a high risk of injuries and fall accidents in the workplace.
 Falls may result in head injuries, fractures, or worse.

-It is therefore necessary that industries are ready to implement an emergency plan and safety measures should an unfortunate event occur during scaffolding works.
-Under section 21 of the Occupational Health and Safety Act 2004, all employers must provide and maintain a healthy and safe working environment without risks to health.
+For the safety of people on-site, it’s therefore necessary that industries are ready to implement an emergency plan and safety measures should an unfortunate event occur during scaffolding works.
+Under section 21 of the Occupational Health and Safety Act, all employers must provide and maintain a healthy and safe working environment without risks of harm.

 Here are some elements of sound emergency response procedures for falls in the workplace the employer’s duty of care includes: